ElektraInitiative/libelektra/doc/COMPILE.md

 2. if the plugin is explicit included with `plugin`
 3. if the plugin is excluded via a category `-CATEGORY`
 4. if the plugin is included via a category `CATEGORY`
-5. the plugin is excluded if it is not mentioned at all
+5. plugins are excluded if they are not mentioned at all (neither by category nor by name)

 Note, that changing `PLUGINS` will not modify the defaults used after Elektra was installed.
 For this endeavour you need to change: